Skip to main content

 The Gulf Islands area consists of 200 islands close to Vancouver and Victoria.
 Exceptional natural beauty and proximity to major population centers make this region one of B.C.’s most visited destinations.

-Kayakers, sailors, and boaters enjoy the sheltered waters, strong tides, and dramatic coastlines.
-With major anchorage sites in Pirates Cove and Wallace Island, there are ample facilities for boating activities.
+Kayakers, sailors, and power boaters enjoy the sheltered waters, strong tides, and dramatic coastlines.
+You will find ample facilities, including major anchorage sites and areas to pull out and camp.

 Click below for information on other Gulf Islands marine parks: